The Hebrews, to Samson and the Canaanites | Samuel, Saul and the Rise of David | Hebrew Ideology before the Time of David

 Early Israelite culture cannot be separated easily from the culture of "Canaan."1 The highlands of Israel in the Iron Age (ca. 1200-587) reflect continuity with the "Canaanite" (or better, West Semitic2) culture during the preceding period both in the highlands and in the contemporary cities on the coast and in the valleys3.

-The great migrations that pushed against the Assyrians and overran Asia Minor and the Hittites around 1200 BCE also pushed on some seafaring people from the region around the Aegean Sea .
-These people – described as "Sea People" by the Egyptians – threatened Egypt during the reign of pharaoh Merneptah while he was warring with the kingdom on Egypt's western border.
-Egypt under Merneptah drove off these Sea People.
+A great migration by Indo-Europeans that began sometime before 1200 BCE pushed against Assyrians in Mesopotamia and Hittites in Asia Minor also pushed on some seafaring people in Aegean region.
+Described as "Sea People" by the Egyptians, these people threatened Egypt during the reign of pharaoh Merneptah, and Egypt under Merneptah (whose reign ended in 1203) drove off these Sea People.
 Then around 1177 BCE, in the eighth year of the reign of Merneptah's successor, Ramses III, more raids came by the sea.
 Ramses III repelled the invaders, and he boasted of re-establishing Egyptian rule through Canaan as far north as the Plain of Jezreel.
-But by the time of pharaoh Ramses XI, who ruled from around 1100 to 1085, the Egyptian domination of Canaan had again ended, and along the southern coast of Canaan, in such towns as Ashkelon, Ashdod, Gath and Gaza, were the sea peoples who had been driven from Egypt.
+But by the time of pharaoh Ramses XI, who ruled from around 1100 to 1085, the Egyptian domination of Canaan had again ended, and along the southern coast of Canaan, in such towns as Ashkelon, Ashdod, Gath and Gaza, were the Sea Peoples who had been driven from Egypt.
 They were to become known as Philistines, from which the word Palestine is derived.

-The Philistines were literate people with a language that had been spoken in Crete, Cyprus and the southwestern portion of Asia Minor called Caria.
-And the script of this language echoed the script of the Mycenaean Greeks, whose civilization was among those disrupted by the great migrations of around 1200 BCE.
+The Philistines had a language that had been spoken in Crete, Cyprus and the southwestern portion of Asia Minor called Caria.
+And the script of this language echoed the script of the Mycenaean Greeks, whose civilization was among those disrupted by the aforementioned great migrations from before 1200 BCE.
 Some have speculated that the Philistines were Greeks fleeing from the invasions that ended Mycenaean civilization.
 In Canaan, the Philistines mixed and probably intermarried with the Canaanites.
 They adopted the Canaanite language.
 They melded their religion with Canaanite religion and gave to their gods the names of Canaanite gods.

 Two of these gods were Ba'al and El.
-El was described on Canaanite tablets as the creator, the majestic father and the king of gods and men.
+The god El was described on Canaanite tablets as the creator, the majestic father and the king of gods and men.
 Ba'al was his son and a god of life and fertility in continual combat with the god Mot, a god of death and sterility.
-Ba'al was a god of the mountains where rainstorms began.
-He rode the clouds and brought rain.
-And worshipers of Ba'al saw him dying when the dry season came and vegetation disappeared, and they saw him as resurrected during the rainy season, when vegetation reappeared.
+Ba'al was a god of the mountains where rainstorms were said to begin.
+He was described as riding the clouds that brought rain.
+Worshipers of Ba'al saw him dying when the dry season came and vegetation disappeared, and they saw him as resurrected during the rainy season, when vegetation reappeared.

-A legendary leader from the tribe of Dan who fought the Philistines is described in the Old Testament narrative as Samson.
+A legendary leader from the tribe of Dan who fought the Philistines is decribed in the Old Testament as Samson.
 The Book of Judges 16:17 describes Samson as a Nazirite.
 The Nazirites according to some scholars were originally a Canaanite fertility cult.
-Now they were a movement of holy men who worshiped Yahweh.
-Chapter Six of the Book of Numbers describes the Nazirites as engaged in ecstatic frenzies and abstaining from wine, strong drink and cutting their hair.
+Now they were a movement of holy men who worshiped the god Yahweh.
+Chapter Six of the Book of Numbers describes the Nazirites as engaged in ecstatic frenzies and abstaining from wine, strong drink and in refraining from cutting their hair.
 The Nazirites were zealous, and if they were strong enough they were inclined to take the lead in combating people they detested – and they detested the Philistines for having refused circumcision.

 As described in the Old Testament, Samson was both a leader in the fight against the Philistines and had a weakness for Philistine women.
 The Book of Judges describes Samson as burning Philistine crops and killing a thousand Philistines in a place called Ramathlehi, which means "the hill of the jawbone."
 Judges 15:17 describes this as the place Samson killed Philistines with the jawbone of a donkey.
-According to the Samson legend, the Philistine woman Delilah learned from Samson that he was a Nazirite and that if his hair was cut he would lose his strength.
+According to the Samson legend, Samson told a Philistine woman, Delilah, that if his hair was cut he would lose his strength.
 As Samson slept, Delilah cut his hair – a lesson for Yahweh worshipers about the dangers of foreign women.

 Having lost his strength, the Philistines overpowered Samson and gouged out his eyes.
 They took Samson to Gaza, bound him in chains and put him to work "as a grinder."
 There his hair grew back.
-And when the "the lords of the Philistines" assembled they had Samson brought to them so they could look upon him with amusement.
+And when the "the lords of the Philistines" assembled (lords as in landlords) they had Samson brought to them so they could look upon him with amusement.
 Watching from the roof of the building were about 3,000 Philistine men and women.
 The Philistines put Samson between two pillars.
-Samson, according to the legend, pushed on the pillars, bringing the roof down, killing himself and all the Philistines in and on the building.
+Samson, using his legendary strength, pushed on the pillars and brought the roof crashing down, killing himself and all the Philistines in and on the building.

 Copyright © 1999-2014 by Frank E. Smitha.
 All rights reserved.